jj77847/graphql-test-server/README.md

 # graphql-test-server

-Testing implementing a grapgql server and installing various dependencies.
+Testing implementing a server and installing various dependencies.